-BSB has 2 students clubs dedicated to international students.
+BSB has 2 student clubs dedicated to international students.
 Their main mission is to welcome international students to help them feel at home as soon as they arrive on campus.

 Need a buddy ?
 Don’t hesitate to contact them before your arrival and ask for someone to be your “Buddy”, who will welcome and help you find your way around.